MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/get-shipping-labels.md

 |distributionState|string|Represents the current targeting status of this hardware ID.
 Possible values are (description in paranthesis):<ul><li>pendingAdd (*Add has been requested for this hardware ID and is in progress*)</li><li>pendingRemove (*A remove (expire) has been requested for this hardware ID and is in progress*)</li><li>added (*This hardware ID has been succesfully added as target in this shipping label*)</li><li>notSet (*No action has been taken or status has not been set on this hardware ID*)</li></ul>|
 |action|string|This is applicable only while Update/patch of a shipping label.
 The possible values are: <ul><li>add</li><li>remove</li></ul> |

 The hardware ID object should contain a valid combination of bundle ID, PNP ID, OS Code and INF name while creating a new shipping label.
-To get the allowed/valid combinations of these attributes, refer **<font color="red">helper object for PNP codes - LINK TBD</font>**
+To get the allowed/valid combinations of these attributes, you can download the driver metadata file which is provided as a link when you get details of a submission.
+For more information refer to [driver package metadata](driver-package-metadata.md).

 ### CHIDs object